Taking your business further

 Focus: Creation of start-up companies based on research created at the University of Toronto

-UTEST is a startup development program for nascent software companies supported in partnership by University of Toronto and MaRS Innovation.
-Its companies receive funding, mentorship, business strategy support and office space in the Banting Institute.
+UTEST is a startup development program for nascent companies supported in partnership by the University of Toronto Connaught Fund and MaRS Innovation.
+UTEST provides investments of up to $100,000 per company in addition to intensive entrepreneurial education, advisory support, and dedicated incubation space.